The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 The bridge wasn't.

-Most programs expose young people to different paths.
-The KAF Foundation takes them down one, from discovering their gift, to activating it and learning to earn from it, to standing in front of a real audience with something real to show.
+The KAF Foundation walks every Cohort Member all the way through: from discovering their gift, to activating it and learning to earn from it, to standing in front of a real audience with something real to show.

 By the time someone completes a KAF program cycle, they do not just know what they are capable of.
 They have done it.